Saturday, January 12, 10 a.m. - noon

 Minerva McGonagall will teach some chemistry basics in her Potions Lab, provided by the Stetson HATS (High Achieving Talented Students) Program.
 Young scientists will also have the opportunity to make their own wands.
 Lynn Albinson, director of HATS, reminds us that “it is the wand that chooses the wizard!”

 The Volusia Sandhill Ecosystem, in partnership with the Paw Paw Chapter of the Florida Native Plant Society, will launch its Adopt-a-Native-Wildflower.
 Plants and seeds from the museum’s longleaf pine micro-restoration will be available to the public, including Tall Ironweed (Vernonia angustifolia), Rayless Sunflower (Helianthus radula), Spotted Beebalm (Monarda punctata), Blanketflower (Gaillardia pulchella) Lanceleaf Coreopsis (Coreopsis lanceolate) and Butterflyweed (Asclepias tuberosa).
 October is Florida Native Plant Month.

 Visitors will be welcome to explore the museum’s mineral collections and earth science displays, including, Florida Formations and Storied Stones.
-The event is open to the public and admission is free.
-Costumes are encouraged.
-Children under 16 must be accompanied by an adult.
+The public is invited to participate in this free, family-friendly Halloween-themed event, which is one of the museum’s monthly Science Saturdays and welcomes scientists of all ages (children under the age of 16 must be accompanied by an adult).
+Costumes are encouraged!

 Founders Day and Homecoming Open House